anaxite/tgdp-asciidoc-templates/CONTRIBUTING.md

 If you're still involved in the community during this phase, these team members might reach out to you for feedback or to collaborate on possible template revisions.
 Either the Chronologue writer, the original template author, or another templateer will make any necessary revisions of templates of the template.
 If extensive revisions are needed, the template may need to go through the same previous template writing phases again.

 After a Chronologue example is complete and users begin to try your template in their own documentation projects, they may report usability issues or provide feedback for improvements to the template.
-If our project receives this feedback and you’re still around to work on your original template, we encourage you to carefully review this feedback and incorporate these revisions into future versions.
+If our project receives this feedback and you're still around to work on your original template, we encourage you to carefully review this feedback and incorporate these revisions into future versions.
 If you are not around to continue working on your original template or if you are too busy, we can find a different templateer to respond to user feedback on your behalf.

 If a templateer determines that a new version of a template is warranted, they will take the template through the same contributing process starting from the beginning.